dblock/code.dblock.org/_posts/2010/2010-05-11-msi-community-extensions-deploying-databases.markdown

 comments: true
 dblog_post_id: 100
 ---
 I announced in a previous post that AppSecInc. has open-sourced its Wix extensions.
-We’ve continued developing the project for our own needs and have seen some adoption, especially for installing databases.
+We've continued developing the project for our own needs and have seen some adoption, especially for installing databases.
 This was expected, since what distinguishes these extensions from stock Wix ones is a programming model that is not narrowly focused on MSSQL, effectively supporting any ODBC database today and creating the opportunity to support other database targets, such as Oracle.

-In this post I’ll show you how to get started with installing an MSSQL database in just a few lines of code.
+In this post I'll show you how to get started with installing an MSSQL database in just a few lines of code.

 #### Adding References

-First, you must add a reference to the WixDataSource extension to your Wix project and include the DataSource extension’s namespace into the Wix XML declaration.
+First, you must add a reference to the WixDataSource extension to your Wix project and include the DataSource extension's namespace into the Wix XML declaration.

 {% highlight xml %}
 <Wix xmlns="https://schemas.microsoft.com/wix/2006/wi"